apache/james-project/src/adr/0055-rspamd-spam-filtering.md

 For basic, we can base on username, DSN filter, domains, IP... for configuring black or grey list.
 If we want to analysis deeper in each message content more, we need a more complex system.
 Currently, James is integrated with [SpamAssassin](https://spamassassin.apache.org/) to tackle this problem.
+We found it hard to operate SpamAssassin, and we had a performance issue.

 For more selection, James's repository provides the RSpamD extension, which provides the same way as SpamAssassin but another system - [RSpamD](https://github.com/rspamd/rspamd)